 The most significant advantage of implementing a monthly subscription billing model is that there are lower upfront costs for your customers.
 Since some customers are cautious of signing up for long-term commitments, having the ability to pay monthly billing offers less risk to those customers who aren’t ready to fully commit yet.

 Since your customers will be paying monthly, this method will cast a broader customer net over the number of shippers who are willing to engage with your product or service.
-This option can also help increase the number of customer acquisition and improve the chances that you will keep them coming back every month.
-If your company is looking to launch a new product or service, a monthly billing option will allow customers to have a proof-of-concept before they decide to buy into the larger business model.
+This option can also help increase the number of customer acquisitions and improve the chances that you will keep them coming back every month.
+If your company is looking to launch a new product or service, a monthly billing option will allow customers to have proof of concept before they decide to buy into the larger business model.

 The Cons of Monthly Subscription Billing

 A distinct drawback of monthly subscription billing that shouldn’t be overlooked is having a lower barrier to entry which makes bailing easier.
 If your company is trying to market a new product or service, allowing customers to choose if they want to keep the option on a monthly basis, will make it easier for them to cancel their subscription.